gsudre/lab_notes/023-poster_suggestions_form_Philip.md

 # 2019-06-07 17:19:46

 ## Presentation
+* Stick with what's in the introduction: 1) change is heritable; 2) Longitudinal studies didn't look at DTI; 3) It's important for ADHD because...
 * Don't switch back and forth on the phenotype.
 Use just one term: structural connections, and we examine it in a finer level through voxels.
 We looked at two microstructural properties of those structural connections.